officialmelon/commandle/README.md

 - **GitHub Releases** - Download the latest `.rbxmx` from the [Releases](../../releases) page
 - **Rojo** - Clone the repo & sync it in with Rojo

+> The key bind to open is LeftShift + P, however a custom bind can be added through Roblox Studio keyboard shortcuts itself!

 ## Creating Custom Commands

 Commandle exposes a simple API via `StudioService` so any plugin can register its own commands.